 Harvard management professor Ethan Bernstein, who has studied Zappos and other companies that are pursuing new modes of organization, tells Quartz that Holacracy isn’t the answer to becoming self-managing.
 Ultimately, it’s not about whether Holacracy is the answer but instead what problem you’re trying to solve.
 Holacracy’s biggest value, in Bernstein’s view, is that it provides a framework for effective conflict resolution: “Holacracy replaces that [traditional] structure with a structuring process, at least for particularly frequent kinds of conflicts, to resolve conflicts in a potentially less-hierarchical, more self-organized, and more adaptive fashion.”

 Hsieh and other Zappos executives echo Bernstein’s sentiment, and explain that Holacracy is, for now, a catalyst but may not be the long-term solution in moving toward self-organization.
 “There’s no end date,” says Mossler, who has been with Zappos since the very beginning.
-“We’ll stay with it as long as it’s the best system.”“If you’re designing a language from the ground up it’s more logical to get people speaking the same language first and evolve it over time.”
+“We’ll stay with it as long as it’s the best system.”

 The system has many points of apparent contradiction: while it’s intended to hand control to employees, Holacracy’s ratifier (in this case, Hsieh) maintains the power to disable it at any time.
 And while staff are encouraged to process tensions and share the floor, they are forced to do so using a specific language.
 Asking employees to all speak the same language in the name of giving them a voice raises a red flag.
 Does Holacracy ultimately push employees into groupthink?